-This RFID uses a block number to specify encrypted communication.
-Table 4-6 shows the mode settings for encrypted communication.
+This RFID uses a block number to specify tunnel mode and encrypted communication.
+Table 4-6 shows the mode settings for tunnel mode and encrypted communication.
 Bits 2 to 0 of byte D2 in 3-byte block element format are used.
 All of bits 7 to 3 of byte D2 should be set to 0; otherwise the RFID responds with an error.